-Bhallaataka or Bhallata is Ayurvedic name of medicinal tree Semecarpus anacardium.
+Bhallaataka or Bhallata is an Ayurvedic name of medicinal tree Semecarpus anacardium.
 In India, it is found in Punjab, Assam, Khasi Hills, Madhya Pradesh and Peninsular India.
 It is a moderate-sized deciduous tree that grow in dry or moist deciduous forests.
-This tree is beneficial in treating rheumatoid arthritis, skin diseases, tumours and malignant growths.
+This tree is beneficial in treating rheumatoid arthritis, skin diseases, tumors and malignant growths.
 The other conditions in which it is useful is asthma, neuralgia, sciatica, gout, hemiplegia, and epilepsy.

 The kernel oil is used externally on gout, leucoderma, psoriasis and leprosy.
 Detoxified nut are used for medicinal purpose.
 The fruits from which nuts are obtained are collected when they resembles ripened Jamun fruits (Syzygium cumini).
 The fruit pericarp is used as substitute for marking ink, hence this tree is also known as Marking Nut.

 - LATIN NAME: Semecarpus anacardium SYNONYMS: Anacardium orientale

 - Vernacular names

 - COMMON INDIAN NAMES: Bibbaa, Bhallaataka, Bhela, Bhilawa

 - SANSKRIT: Bhallataka, Aruskara, Agnika, Agnimukha, Anala, Vatari, Mahatiksna, Sphotabijaka,

 - KANNADA: Bhallataka